getodk/docs/odk1-src/incl/form-examples/constraint-on-selected.rst

 .. video:: /vid/form-logic/conditional-complex.mp4

   Video showing a series of select questions.
-The questions displayed change depending on what choices are selected in th first questions.
+The questions displayed change depending on what choices are selected in the first questions.

 .. rubric:: XLSForm